csound/manual/README.md

 To install Python, visit https://www.python.org/downloads/windows/ and download and run an installer for the latest release of Python 2.7.
 Make sure you add python.exe to your Windows Path when you install Python.

+Visit http://pygments.org/download/ to learn how to install Pygments.

 ## Building